vanjang/Dogtionary/README.md

 **Libraries in use**

-- Kingfisher library is imported for displaying remote images
+- Kingfisher library is imported for displaying remote images.

 **Project Structure**